neonify/lessgo/README.md

 the flag `-c`
 * Easy Usage
    * It is very easy to <a href="#INSTALLATION">`install`</a> & use

-   * Headers
-      * Adding headers is very easy:
+   * Adding headers:
       * Paste the headers in a file
       * Specify the file name by passing the flag `-H`

 ## REQUIREMENTS
 * <a href="https://golang.org">`GoLang`</a>